Net Worth

 However, in 2017, she started experiencing writer’s block, which led her to decline a collaboration with Billie Eilish on her single “Bellyache.”

-However, in 2022, she started publicizing her frustrations with the music industry, and in March, she officially announced that she was leaving the industry for an unspecified amount of time.
+However, in 2022, she began publicizing her frustrations with the music industry, and in March, she officially announced that she would be leaving the industry for an unspecified amount of time.

 Career Earnings